CEA-LIST/neurocorgi_sdk/README.md

 The NeuroCorgi-SDK is a project that brought together several skillful engineers and researchers who contributed to it.

 This SDK is currently maintained by [Lilian Billod](https://fr.linkedin.com/in/lilian-billod-3737b6177) and [Vincent Templier](http://www.linkedin.com/in/vincent-templier).
-A huge thank you to the people who contributed to the creation of this SDK: [Ivan Miro Panades](https://www.linkedin.com/in/ivanmiro/), [Vincent Lorrain](https://fr.linkedin.com/in/vincent-lorrain-71510583), [Inna Kucher](https://fr.linkedin.com/in/inna-kucher-phd-14528169), [David Briand](https://fr.linkedin.com/in/david-briand-a0b1524a), [Johannes Thiele](https://ch.linkedin.com/in/johannes-thiele-51b795130), [Cyril Moineau](https://fr.linkedin.com/in/cmoineau), [Nermine Ali](https://fr.linkedin.com/in/nermineali) and [Olivier Bichler](https://fr.linkedin.com/in/olivierbichler).
+A huge thank you to the people who contributed to the creation of this SDK: [Ivan Miro-Panades](https://www.linkedin.com/in/ivanmiro/), [Vincent Lorrain](https://fr.linkedin.com/in/vincent-lorrain-71510583), [Inna Kucher](https://fr.linkedin.com/in/inna-kucher-phd-14528169), [David Briand](https://fr.linkedin.com/in/david-briand-a0b1524a), [Johannes Thiele](https://ch.linkedin.com/in/johannes-thiele-51b795130), [Cyril Moineau](https://fr.linkedin.com/in/cmoineau), [Nermine Ali](https://fr.linkedin.com/in/nermineali) and [Olivier Bichler](https://fr.linkedin.com/in/olivierbichler).

 ## License